codee-com/open-catalog/Checks/PWR001/README.md

 In the following example, the flow of the data across function calls is not explicit.
 The global variables `A` and `B` are read or written in functions `init` and `add`.
-As the functions have no parameters, it is necessary to keep track of the read and write operations to `A` and `B` across multiple functions (and in real codes even across multiple files).
+As the functions have no arguments, it is necessary to keep track of the read and write operations to `A` and `B` across multiple functions (and in real codes even across multiple files).